hardik-143/the-recurring-dates/README.md

 This package provides:

-- ✅ A vanilla JS function `generateRecurringDates`
+- ✅ A vanilla JS function `getRecurringDates`
 - ⚛️ A React hook `useRecurringDates`

 Supports flexible recurring patterns like daily, weekly, monthly, and yearly.